tibco-bnl/workshop-tibco-platform/docs/customers/afklm/cp/aks-tp-cp.md

 kubectl rollout restart deployment coredns -n kube-system
 ```

+## Log in CP and create subscription

+Log into the CP with the username / password defined in the above variables (CP_ADMIN_EMAIL and CP_ADMIN_INITIAL_PASSWORD). <br>
+Create a subscription and check the mailserver to open the activation link.<br>
+Activate the user and set permissions to manage data planes.

 ## Dataplane creation

 In order for the DP create scripts to use a custom helm repo the existing custom helm repo used for the CP created needs to be updated to be able to pull the latest charts.